Your Newborn's Appearance

 - Babies also make many different noises when breathing, such as gurgling or snorting.
 Most of the noises are caused by air passing through small breathing passages.
 These sounds are normal and will go away as your baby grows.

 What you need to know about your newborn's mouth:

-- When you look inside your newborn's mouth, you may see small white bumps on his gums.
+- When you look inside your newborn's mouth, you may see small white bumps on his or her gums.
 These bumps are usually fluid-filled sacs called cysts.
 They will soon go away on their own.
-You may also see yellow-white spots on the roof of his mouth.
+You may also see yellow-white spots on the roof of his or her mouth.
 They will also go away without care.

 What you need to know about your newborn's skin:

 At birth, your newborn's skin may be covered with a waxy coating called vernix.
 As the vernix comes off and the skin dries, your newborn's skin will peel.
 Babies who are born after their due date may have a large amount of skin peeling.
 This is normal.
 Peeling does not mean that your newborn's skin is too dry.
 You do not need to put lotions or oils on your newborn's skin to stop the peeling or to treat rashes.
 At birth or during his or her first few months, your baby may have any of the following:

 - Erythema toxicum is a red rash that may appear anywhere on your newborn's body except the soles of the feet and palms of the hands.
 The rash may appear within 3 days after birth.
 No treatment is needed for this rash.
 It usually goes away in 1 to 2 weeks.